JackMerriman1/Stockprice_to_csv/README.md

 NOTES: Every time you click Fetch Data the program will generate a new CSV file.
 I.E if you want multiple CSV files representing different ticker symbols just edit the ticker field and press Fetch Data, no need to restart the program. :)

+To turn into an .exe file you can either use 3rd party software, or download python and enter the following into you command prompt: pyinstaller --onefile Path\To\File\Python_Script.py

 Author - Jack Merriman
 Email - jack.merriman2@gmail.com